 While the overarching vision is needed at some point in the process of becoming smart, this does not necessarily mean that it is the first thing that needs to be developed.
 Upon analyzing the status quo, a lot of communities are surprised by the huge number of actors, initiatives, and solutions that already exist.
 A sound analysis is the foundation for developing an overarching strategy that connects all the existing dots, uniting the actors to follow a shared vision and to work on “blind spots” or gaps that have not yet been addressed.

 Explore the range of solutions that smart cities are implementing as part of their strategic approach.
 Get FREE access to hundreds of smart solutions that have been implemented successfully in over 900 cities and communities around the world.
-Join bee smart city and register for THE SMART CITY SOLUTION DATABASE!
+Join bee smart city and become a part of the largest global smart city network and community!